raspberrypilearning/cat-meme-generator/worksheet.md

 (Example of cat meme here)

 ## Create your page
-1. Open up a blank file in your chosen text editor.
+1. Open up a blank file in your chosen text editor and save the file as follows:

   If you are using **Notepad**, type in the filename as `index.html` and also change the drop down for Save as type to *All files*